Representing Piecewise-Linear Functions by Functions with Minimal Arity: Minimal decomposition

 Theorem~\ref{thm:decomp} has the implication for different representations as well.
-For instance, it shows that the knowledge about the number of linear regions in the decomposition of the input space and the number of unique linear affine-linear functions provided by a CPWL function $F$ are not enough to get optimal representations as a neural network or as a linear combination of $\max$ functions as in Eq.~\eqref{eq:introd_eq}.
-By applying Theorem~\ref{thm:decomp} to the results from \cite{arora:18}, we get the following corollary: \begin{Corollary} A CPWL function $F\colon \R^{n}\to \R$ can be represented as a ReLU-based neural network with depth at most $\lceil \log_{2}(k)\rceil+1$, where $k\leq n+1$, if for any flag $\Hs$ of length $k-1$, the delta function $\Delta_{\nabla F}(\Hs)$ is constant. \end{Corollary} \begin{proof} The statement holds by applying Theorem~\ref{thm:decomp} in Theorem~2.1 from ~\cite{arora:18}. \end{proof}
+By applying Theorem~\ref{thm:decomp} to the results from~\cite{arora:18}, we get the following corollary: \begin{Corollary} For $n \geq 3$, a CPWL function $F\colon \R^{n}\to \R$ can be represented as a ReLU-based neural network with depth at most $\lceil \log_{3}(k)\rceil+1$, if for any flag $\Hs$ of length~$k$ the delta function $\Delta_{\nabla F}(\Hs)$ is zero. \end{Corollary} \begin{proof} The statement holds by applying Theorem~\ref{thm:decomp} in Theorem~2 from~\cite{BBHSY25}. \end{proof}

-Corollary~\ref{coroll:implTHm1} shows that by setting the ``geometrical structure'' of the tessellation of the input space $\R^{n}$, we get the family of CPWL functions that can be represented as a ReLU-based neural network of a constant depth.
-Under ``geometrical structure'', we mean the property that for a CPWL function~$F$, the delta function $\Delta_{\nabla F}(\Hs)$ is constant for every flag of fixed length~$k$.
-This result expands \cite{arora:18} and shows that this boundary is tighter in special cases than in \cite{chen:22}.
+Note that the reversed statement of Corollary~\ref{coroll:implTHm1} is an open problem.
+More drastically, we do not even know if there is a CPWL function that cannot be represented by a ReLU neural network with two hidden layers.
+See \cite{hertrich:23, haase2023lower, BBHSY25} for an extended discussion.